 The Practical Ministries Department of Dallas Christian College prepares students for leadership ministry in a church or ministry setting.
 The department offers two degrees, the Bachelor of Arts and the Bachelor of Science.
-Students may choose from the following majors: Bible, Biblical Ministry (degree completion program listed in the Bible and Theology section), Practical Ministries, and Worship Arts.
-Within the Practical Ministries degree are three concentrations from which to choose: Intercultural Studies, Ministry Leadership, and the Youth and Family Ministry.
-The B.A. degree includes 33 credit hours of the Bible Major, 30 credit hours in the Practical Ministries Major, 39 credit hours from the General Education curriculum, 12 credit hours of biblical language, and 6 credit hours of open electives.
+Students may choose from the following majors: Bible, Biblical Ministry (degree completion program listed in the Bible and Theology section), and Practical Ministries.
+Within the Practical Ministries degree are three concentrations from which to choose: Intercultural Studies, Ministry Leadership, and Youth and Family Ministry.
+The B.A. degree includes 33 credit hours of the Bible Major, 30 credit hours in the Practical Ministries Major, 42 credit hours from the General Education curriculum, 12 credit hours of biblical language, and 3 credit hours of open electives.
 (This add up to a total of 120 hours including 39 hours total of Bible and Theology from all areas.)
-The B.S. degree includes 33 credit hours from the General Education so for the Bible Major, 30 credit hours of open electives.
-(This add up to a total of 120 hours including 39 hours total of Bible and Theology from all areas.)
-The B.S. degree includes 33 credit hours of the Bible Major, 30 credit hours of open electives.
-(This add up to a total of 120 hours including 36 hours total of Bible and Theology from all areas.)
-The B.S. degree includes from the General Education curriculum, and 18 credit hours of open electives.
+The B.S. degree includes 33 credit hours of the Bible Major, 30 credit hours in the Practical Ministries Major, 42 credit hours from the General Education curriculum, and 15 credit hours of open electives.
 (This add up to a total of 120 hours including 36 hours total of Bible and Theology from all areas.)
 The Bible major is a second major available for most bachelor's degree programs offered at the College.
 If desired, the student may choose to pursue a minor in lieu of open electives.

-The degree completion program, the B.A. in Biblical Ministry, includes 18 credit hours of the Bible Core, 30 credit hours in the professional major, 32 credit hours from the General Education curriculum, 12 credit hours of biblical language, and 28 credit hours of open electives.
+The degree completion program, the B.A. in Biblical Ministry, includes 18 credit hours of the Bible Core, 30 credit hours in the professional major, 35 credit hours from the General Education curriculum, 12 credit hours of biblical language, and 25 credit hours of open electives.
 (This add up to a total of 120 hours including 39 hours total of Bible and Theology from all areas.)
-The B.S. in Biblical Ministry degree includes 18 credit hours of the Bible Core 30 hours of the professional major, 32 credit hours from the General Education curriculum , and 40 credit hours of open electives.
+The B.S. in Biblical Ministry degree includes 18 credit hours of the Bible Core 30 hours of the professional major, 35 credit hours from the General Education curriculum, and 37 credit hours of open electives.
 (This add up to a total of 120 hours including 33 hours total of Bible and Theology from all areas.)
 The Biblical Languages Minor is also available through the department.
 In addition to the Bible major, the department also offers the Bachelor of Science in Biblical Ministry through the DCC Online program.
-Minors available through Arts, or Youth and Family Ministry.
+Minors available through the department include Intercultural Studies, Ministry Studies, Preaching Ministry, Urban Studies, Worship Arts, or Youth and Family Ministry.
 In addition, the Bible and Practical Ministries Departments also offer the Bachelor of Science in Biblical Ministry and the Bachelor of Science in Practical Ministries (Ministry Leadership concentration) through the DCC Online program.